|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 Cape Breton University has a Respectful Campus Office, where its Human Rights Officer “provides the campus community with programs relating to diversity, inclusion, consent, bystander intervention, sexual assault, harassment, human rights and...assists the University in exploring and developing programs around intercultural competency as our campus community continues to expand and diversify.”

 The authors are not aware of recent cases of Cape Breton University discriminating against students, faculty or invited guests based on the content of their speech.

-The Cape Breton University Students’ Union (CBUSU) Administrative Policies and Procedures Manual states:
+The preamble to the Cape Breton University Students’ Union (CBUSU) Bylaws states:

 CBUSU’s Office Operations Policy prohibits the use of specific high-traffic spaces to promote “any materials which threaten, harass, or otherwise promote discrimination against any individual or groups within the CBU community and the community at large.”

-The Office Operations Policy uses vague or ambiguous terms which could easily result in CBUSU officials censoring students and student groups on campus.
-For example, the Students’ Union does not define “discrimination” in any other policy or document, and also fails to adopt CBU’s definition, so a CBUSU official could create his own definition of “discrimination.”
+The Office Operations Policy uses vague and ambiguous terms which could easily result in CBUSU officials censoring students and student groups on campus.
+For example, the Students’ Union does not define “discrimination” in any other policy or document, and also fails to adopt CBU’s definition, so a CBUSU official could create his or her own definition of “discrimination.”

 Section 19 of CBUSU’s Office Operations Policy states: